chef/chef-web-docs/content/resources/example/_index.md

 ########Examples ########
 examples_list:
-  - example1:
+  - example:
     heading: 'Install a package using package manager'
     description:
     codeblock: |
       apt_package 'name of package' do
           action :install
       end

-  - example2:
+  - example:
     heading: 'Install without using recommend packages as a dependency'
     description:
     codeblock: |
       package 'apache2' do
         options '--no-install-recommends'
       end

 ---